Company Formation in Netherlands

 Is a registered office in the Netherlands required for company registration?

 Yes, having a registered office in the Netherlands is a mandatory requirement for company registration.
 The address must be renewed annually.
-COREDO can assist in selecting a registered office.
+COREDO provides a registered legal address from EUR 2,700 per year (the cost depends on the city of registration).

 What are the annual reporting requirements for a company in the Netherlands?